lewishazell/openapi-generator-gauge-plugin/README.md

 The tests will be executed against the generated client, and you can see the results of the API tests in the Gauge output.

 ## 🚀 Usage tips

+### Spec authoring

+See the [spec authoring guide](docs/spec-authoring.md) for details on how to write Gauge specs for use with this plugin.

 ### Running specs in multiple languages: